Alaska Asset Exemptions: What a Judgment Creditor Can Reach

 Why the number in the statute book is almost always wrong.

 Most states write a dollar figure directly into their exemption statutes, and that figure stays put until the legislature amends it, sometimes for decades.
 Alaska does something different.
-The Alaska Exemptions Act sets a base amount for each exemption, then directs the state to adjust those amounts periodically to track the cost of living.
-The adjusted figures live not in the statute but in the administrative code, at 8 AAC 95.030, the regulation titled “Adjusted exemption amounts.”
+The Alaska Exemptions Act sets a base amount for each exemption, then hands the adjusting to a regulation with a trigger of its own.
+The operative figures live not in the statute but in the administrative code, at 8 AAC 95.030, adopted under the authority of AS 09.38.115 by the Department of Labor and Workforce Development – which is why the chapter sits in Title 8 of the code rather than anywhere near Title 9’s civil procedure.
+The whole adjusted schedule, figure by figure with the governing AS section printed beside each one, is reproduced in the Alaska Court System’s own judgment debtor booklet, CIV-511, which is the source we checked every number on this page against.

 The gap between the two layers is large and it matters.
-The homestead figure written into AS 09.38.010, for example, is fifty-four thousand dollars, but the current adjusted homestead exemption in 8 AAC 95.030 is seventy-two thousand nine hundred dollars.
-The weekly earnings figure in the statute is three hundred fifty dollars; the adjusted figure is four hundred seventy-three dollars.
+The homestead figure written into AS 09.38.010, for example, is $54,000, but the current adjusted homestead exemption in 8 AAC 95.030 is $72,900.
+The weekly earnings figure in the statute is $350; the adjusted figure is $473.
+The liquid-asset figure in AS 09.38.030(b) is $1,400; the adjusted figure is $1,890.
 A creditor who pulls the statute, sees the lower number, and assumes there is more reachable equity than there really is will overcommit on a levy and lose the difference.
 A debtor who relies on the lower statutory number will under-claim a protection they are entitled to.
 Both mistakes come from reading the wrong layer.

 Alaska Exemption Schedule: Exempt vs. Reachable by Asset Class